-- The College added the SUNY Covid-19 Screening App for employees and then students to provide daily attestations / symptom checking
+- All members of the campus community will use the SUNY Covid-19 Screening App to provide daily attestations / symptom checking.

-- Student screening for any reported symptoms is monitored by Health and Wellness Services.
-If a student indicates symptoms or variables of concern, they are required to stay where they are at until they are contacted by Health and Wellness Services and provided a phone number they can call with questions.
+- If a student indicates symptoms or variables of concern, they are required to stay where they are at until they are contacted by Health and Wellness Services and provided a phone number they can call with questions.

 Symptomatic Students (by screening tool, call, or presentation):

 - If student is having any trouble breathing during hours of operation, they will be immediately evaluated by Health and Wellness Services.
-If this happens after hours of operation, they will be sent to the Emergency Room
+If this happens after hours of operation, they should call University Police and will be sent to the Emergency Room via ambulance.

-- If a student is not experiencing trouble breathing or other major health concerns, during hours of operation (8 a.m. to 8 p.m.) a further evaluation (tele-health) will take place to decide if they need to be tested.
-After hours of operation (8 p.m. to 8 a.m.), the student will be asked to not leave their dorm room and to stay where they are at until they are contacted by Health and Wellness Services the following morning (if deemed necessary).
+- If a student is not experiencing trouble breathing or other major health concerns, during hours of operation (8 a.m. to 6 p.m.), a further evaluation (tele-health) will take place to decide if they need to be tested.
+After hours of operation (6 p.m. to 8 a.m.), the student will be asked to not leave their dorm room and to stay where they are unless in need of necessities (food and use of the restroom).
+They will be told to ensure they are wearing their mask appropriately, social distancing, avoiding direct contacts, and only ordering food to-go until they are contacted by Health and Wellness Services the following morning (if deemed necessary).

 - Employee contact tracing is led by the Office of Human Resources’ COVID-19 Compliance Coordinator Maria Bordeaux.

-- Student contact tracing is led by a new position, COVID-19 response coordinator (Erica Lewis-Ellison), operating in Health and Wellness Services.
-The tracing team makeup includes the Coordinator, RNs, H&W front office staff, and residential directors (to allow access to a trained RD on duty)
+- Student contact tracing is led by a new position, COVID-19 response coordinator (Erika Lewis-Ellison), operating in Health and Wellness Services.
+The tracing team makeup includes the senior director of Health and Wellness, coordinator, RNs, H&W front office staff, and residence directors (to allow access to a trained RD on duty).

-- The College has approximately twelve (12) certified contact tracers who completed the certification training through John Hopkins University
+- The college has approximately 12 certified contact tracers who completed the certification training through John Hopkins University

-- During operating hours (8 a.m. to 8 p.m.) a Health and Wellness Medical Generalist (position added during COVID-19 period) staffer will use an adapted van (with a plastic barrier/shield between the driver and the passenger seats) to transport a student who needs testing or to a quarantine or isolation location.
+- During operating hours (8 a.m. to 6 p.m.) a Health and Wellness medical generalist (position added during COVID-19 period) staffer will use an adapted van (with a plastic barrier/shield between the driver and the passenger seats) to transport a student who needs testing or to be moved to a quarantine or isolation location.

 Quarantine and Isolation

-- Quarantine and Isolation spaces on campus with associated protocols to contain; when an infection is detected (positive test), student is isolated for 14 days in our pre-identified housing area.
-Contact tracing of roommates and suitemates, will determine potential quarantine for others with close contact
+- Quarantine and isolation spaces are on campus with associated protocols to contain; when an infection is detected (positive test), a student is isolated for 14 days in our pre-identified housing area.
+Contact tracing of roommates and suitemates will determine potential quarantine for others with close contact.

-- We have designated 12 rooms in a Townhouse for Isolation (confirmed positive test)
+- Alfred State has designated all 24 rooms in Townhouse 4 for isolation quarters (confirmed positive test).

-- ACES (campus auxiliary) developed delivery methods and protocols are for assistance to students in isolation through an online ordering method and in conjunction with residence hall staff
+- ACES (campus auxiliary) developed delivery methods and protocols for assistance to students in isolation through an online ordering method and in conjunction with residence hall staff.

-- ACES (campus auxiliary) developed delivery methods and protocols are for assistance to students in quarantine through an online ordering method and in conjunction with residence hall staff
+- ACES (campus auxiliary) developed delivery methods and protocols to assist students in quarantine through an online ordering method and in conjunction with residence hall staff.

 Academic Program Planning